Friday, 16 December 2011

 "I've never done this before," he says.
 That’s moments before he shoves himself up Luke's arse and starts riding Luke.
 And Luke wails out for more being the total bottom that he is.
 And the farm boy works his thick thighs faster.
 Then the farm boy gets speared in his own arse by Mark, letting out a huge yelp as he’s never quite been pinned like that before.
 Yeah, I get it.

 It's still rude, guests are guests.
 A 'better' offer doesn't quite cut it.
 But, yeah, I understand, ex-boyfrends are what they are.
 Would I do that to them?
-No, quite frankly, I wouldn't.
+No, probably not, quite frankly, I wouldn't.
 But, whatever, who cares.

-Friday 10 June 2011
+Friday, 10 June 2011

 I Headed To The Country